A fine-grained comparison of pragmatic language understanding in humans and language models: Evaluation materials

-The challenges of metaphor comprehension include drawing upon world knowledge and forming abstract relationships between domains.
-On the other hand, models may also be relatively well-suited for metaphor comprehension, as the relevant properties of the entities in the metaphor could emerge from exposure to linguistic forms.
+The Metaphor task presents a story with a metaphor, and asks what the speaker intends to convey.
+For models, the challenges of metaphor comprehension include accessing world knowledge and forming abstract relationships between domains.
+However, it is possible that the relevant properties of the entities under comparison could emerge through linguistic experience.

-\paragraph{Humor.} Humor is one of the most distinctive -- and mysterious -- aspects of human conversation \citep{veatch_theory_1998,martin_psychology_2018}.
-The Humor task presents a joke setup, and asks which punchline makes the joke the funniest.
-This task differs from the others in that there is no speaker utterance.
+\paragraph{Humor.} Humor is one of the most distinctive aspects of human conversation, reflecting communicative goals with complex social function \citep{veatch_theory_1998,martin_psychology_2018}.
+Neuroimaging studies suggest that joke understanding is supported by regions in the ToM brain network \citep{kline_struhl_understanding_2018}.
+Behavioral tests also reveal associations between ToM and humor abilities \citep{aykan_assessing_2018,bischetti_pragmatics_2019}.

-Some theories argue that humor is triggered by linguistic incongruency effects \citep[e.g.,][]{deckers_humor_1975}, which might be easy for LMs to detect.
+The Humor task presents a joke and asks which punchline makes the joke the funniest.\footnote{Unlike the other tasks, there is no speaker utterance.} Some theories argue that humor is triggered by linguistic incongruency effects \citep[e.g.,][]{deckers_humor_1975}, which might be straightforward for LMs to detect.
 Recent work has also shown that LMs can explain certain jokes \citep{chowdhery_palm_2022}.
-However, some of \citeauthor{floyd_deciphering_nodate}'s Humor items require complex world knowledge -- for example, that slicing a pie into four versus eight pieces does not change the total amount (see \Cref{tab:examples}).
+However, some of \citeauthor{floyd_deciphering_nodate}'s Humor items require complex world knowledge -- for example, that slicing a pie into four versus eight pieces does not change the total amount of pie (see \Cref{tab:examples}).
 As such, selecting the funniest punchline is a nontrivial task.

-\paragraph{Coherence inferences.} Humans also make pragmatic inferences beyond the sentence level -- for example, by assuming that consecutive sentences form a logical or sequential relationship.
-The Coherence task presents a pair of sentences, and asks whether the pair forms a coherent story.
-This task differs from the others in that there is no speaker utterance, and the answer options are identical across items (``Coherent'' or ``Incoherent'').
+\paragraph{Coherence inferences.} Humans also make pragmatic inferences beyond the sentence level -- for example, by assuming that consecutive sentences form a logical or sequential relationship. \citet{moss_comprehension_2015} and \citet{jacoby_discourse-level_2020} find that constructing these discourse relationships loads on regions of the ToM brain network, suggesting a role of ToM in coherence inferences.

-We assume that LMs' training data, which consists of naturalistic text, is primarily coherent.
+The Coherence task presents a pair of sentences, and asks whether the pair forms a coherent story.\footnote{This task differs from the others in that there is no speaker utterance, and the answer options are identical across items (``Coherent'' or ``Incoherent'').} We assume that LMs' training data, which consists of naturalistic text, is primarily coherent.
 Therefore, we expect LMs to be able to distinguish between coherent and incoherent sentence pairs \citep[for an in-depth study, see][]{beyer_is_2021}.